Military dictatorship of Chile: Youth policy

 One of the first measures of the dictatorship was to set up a Secretaría Nacional de la Juventud (SNJ, National Youth Office).
 This was done on October 28, 1973, even before the Declaration of Principles of the junta made in March 1974.
 This was a way of mobilizing sympathetic elements of the civil society in support for the dictatorship.
-SNJ was created by advise of Jaime Guzmán, being an example of the dictatorship adopting a Gremialist thought.
+SNJ was created by advice of Jaime Guzmán, being an example of the dictatorship adopting a Gremialist thought.
 Some right-wing student union leaders like Andrés Allamand were skeptical to these attempts as they were moulded from above and gathered disparate figures such as Miguel Kast, Antonio Vodanovic and Jaime Guzmán.
 Allamand and other young right-wingers also resented the dominance of the gremialist in SNJ, considering it a closed gremialist club.

 From 1975 to 1980 the SNJ arranged a series of ritualized rallies in Cerro Chacarillas reminiscent of Francoist Spain.
 The policy towards the sympathetic youth contrasted with the murder, surveillance and forced disappearances the dissident youth faced from the regime.
 Most of the documents of the SNJ were reportedly destroyed by the dictatorship in 1988.